mstram/PICMINE/README.md

 	git clone http://github.com/eisental/RedstoneChips
 	cd RedstoneChips
-	mvn clean install
+	mvn install
 	cd ..

 Then download and compile PICMINE:

 	git clone http://github.com/socram8888/PICMINE
 	cd PICMINE
-	mvn clean package
+	mvn package

-The resulting compiled Java Archive file (`.jar`) ready to be used will be placed at `/target`.
+The resulting compiled Java Archive file (.jar) ready to be used will be placed at /target.
 Just copy it to Bukkit's plugin folder.
 If you don't have RedstoneChips installed on your server, download the pre-compiled version and copy it to the plugins folder as well.

 How can I build the chip?
 -------------------------

-After having the chip installed, you need to build a chip with "`mcu`" on the sign, and with at least 15 inputs and 11 outputs.
+After having the chip installed, you need to build a chip with `mcu` on the sign, and with at least 15 inputs and 11 outputs.
 If you add more I/O pins, these will be used as GPIO pins (see memory map "input pins" and "output pins")

 The first input is used as the clock pin.
 On the rising edge (low-to-high transition) of the clock, the chip will output the PC on the first 12 output pins.
 On the falling edge (high-to-low transition), the chip will process the instruction given on input pins 2~15 (being the 2 the LSB, and 15 the MSB)